My Deep Work Routine

 what is deep work?

-In terms of work, I have found that three hours of deep, purposeful work is much more productive and beneficial than an interrupted eight hours, which is why I make it a priority to schedule and practice deep work each week.
+Regarding results, or input vs output, I have found that three hours of deep, purposeful work is much more productive and beneficial than an interrupted eight hours, which is why I make it a priority to schedule and practice deep work each week.

 how to schedule deep work